microsoft/aitour-generative-ai-in-azure/session-delivery-resources/content-safety/readme.md

 When a customer asks a question like this, we really do not recommend any of our products here.
 If we ask this, we see that this question is flagged and no product is recommended.
 How does this work?
-In Azure AI Studio we can setup content filters and attach them to specific deployments.
+In Azure AI Foundry we can setup content filters and attach them to specific deployments.
 Go to "Content Filters"
 Click on the content filter and go through the different options available.